AdobeDocs/workfront.en/help/resource-mgmt/resource-mgmt-overview/get-started-resource-management-d.md

 >[!TIP]
 >
->Resource Management is never a stagnant process in `Workfront`.
+>Resource Management is never a stagnant&nbsp;process&nbsp;in Workfront.
 As the schedules of your projects, the availability&nbsp;of your users, or their roles change, you must continually adjust the information about your resources, their assignments, and their allocations to projects, tasks, and issues.
 We recommend that you designate Resource Mangers for your projects.
 The role of the Resource Manager is to manage this process, to&nbsp;accurately allocate&nbsp;your resources and prioritize your projects.&nbsp;

 `

 ## Access needed to use resource management tools

-The following users have access to the Resource Management Tools in `Workfront`:
+The following users have access to the Resource Management Tools in Workfront:

 * The system administrator.
 * A user with a Plan license who also has administrative access to Resource Pools.